Avance Technologies Ltd.

 6. It has been explained to us that the maintenance of cost records has not beenprescribed under section 148(1) of the Act.

 7 (a) According to information and explanations given to us and on the basis of ourexamination of the books of account and records the Company has been generally regularin depositing undisputed statutory dues including Provident Fund Employees StateInsurance Income-Tax Sales tax Service Tax Duty of Customs Duty of Excise Valueadded Tax Cess and any other statutory dues with the appropriate authorities.
-Accordingto the information and explanations given to us no undisputed amounts payable in respectof the above were in arrears as at 31st March 2016 for a period of more than six monthsfrom the date on when they become payable.
+Accordingto the information and explanations given to us no undisputed amounts payable in respectof the above were in arrears as at 31st March 2020 for a period of more than six monthsfrom the date on when they become payable.

 a) According to the information and explanation given to us there are no dues ofincome tax sales tax service tax duty of customs duty of excise value added taxoutstanding on account of any dispute except as follows:

 8. Based on our audit procedures and according to the information and explanationsgiven to us we are of the opinion company had not borrowed from financial institution orbank or issued debentures during the year under audit and there were no loan outstandingat the beginning of the year.
 Therefore this clause of the CARO is not applicable tocompany.

-9. The company has not raised moneys by way of initial public offer or further publicoffer (including debt instrument) and term loans
+9. The company has not raised moneys by way of initial public offer or further publicoffer (including debt instrument) and term loans.

 10. Based upon the audit procedures performed and according to the information andexplanations given to us no fraud by the company or any fraud on the company by itsofficers or employees has been noticed or reported during the course of our audit thatcauses the financial statements to be materially misstated.